todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ![8-docker-ps](Part5/8-docker-ps.png)

-We have not images running now, but we do have some paused images.
+Hmm, no containers running, but we might have some stopped containers.
 Try running;

 ```
 docker ps -a